 - Research: This fellow worked closely with executive director Rob Richie, research interns, and electoral reform allies to analyze current electoral structures and propose fair alternatives and disseminate findings and proposals through various media including blog posts, handouts, and editorials.
 Projects include analyzing election results, creating proportional voting plans, preparing reports, and contributing to blog.

 Democracy Fellows work full-time for an eleven-month period from September through July with the potential opportunity to join our staff at the completion of the fellowship.
 Compensation is subsistence level for the DC area (currently projected as an annual salary of $26,000 ), along with health and dental benefits, vacation days, commuting reimbursement, moving costs, and weekly office lunches.

 FairVote staff are committed to transforming American democracy to respect for every vote and every voice.
 The office environment is informal, but focused on making a difference.
 We seek an applicant eager to work in such an environment, and, ideally, with some of the following skills:

 - Experience or interest working or volunteering in a nonprofit, political, or policy organization

 - Professional or volunteer experience relating to voting or education

-- Strong public speaking, writing and/or research skills
+- Strong public speaking, writing, and research skills

 - Ability to work well in a team environment, both as employee and supervisor